What are the clean car standards?

 All states have used a similar rulemaking process to adopt the clean car standards.

 Adopted both LEV and ZEV standards: California, Colorado, Connecticut, Maine, Maryland, Massachusetts, New Jersey, New York, Oregon, Rhode Island, Vermont, Washington.
 Adopted LEV standard only: Delaware, Pennsylvania, District of Columbia.

 What’s the process for adopting clean car standards?

-On September 25, 2019, Governor Tim Walz asked MPCA to take action so that Minnesotans will avoid the ramifications of any changes to federal standards.
+On Sept.
+25, 2019, Governor Tim Walz asked MPCA to take action so that Minnesotans will avoid the ramifications of any changes to federal emissions standards.
 To reduce GHG emissions from transportation, protect Minnesotans, and ensure continued access to better, more efficient vehicles, Governor Walz proposed adopting both of the clean car standards.

 MPCA is the state agency with authority to adopt clean car standards through a formal rulemaking process.
-MPCA rulemaking will begin in October 2019 and will include extensive opportunities for Minnesotans to share their views on these new proposed standards.

 What does “rulemaking” mean?

 Laws are written and passed by the Legislature.
 Rulemaking is a different process that state agencies can use to adopt regulations specific to our programs.
 In 1967, the Legislature gave MPCA authority to create, change, and enforce rules.